Levy4380/Levy4380/README.md

 - 👋 Hi, I’m @Levy4380
-- 👀 I’m interested in programing an computers since i am 14.
+- 👀 I’m interested in programing and computers since i am 14.
 Currently im 22 years old.
 - 🌱 I’m currently learning front-end, more precisely Js, HTML and CSS
 - 💞️ I’m looking to collaborate on every kind of web development proyect, that help me to improve my skills and my ability to work in a team
 - 📫 How to reach me tomaslevy1999@gmai.com